Did you know that when ranking websites for a given search term, Google’s algorithm factors in over 200 ranking

 What you’ll see is that the sites with the most backlinks are in the top three positions organically, while a site with hundreds of less backlinks is below the top three results.

 Now we know the importance of backlinks, but how do you get them?
 You get them from some good old-fashioned link building, that comes from a backlink strategy put together by an SEO expert.

 Link building, in short, is the process of acquiring links, sometimes referred to as hyperlinks, from other sites to your own website.

-There are numerous link building techniques that vary in terms of time commitment and difficulty.
-Most SEO professionals will tell you that link building is one of the most difficult and time-consuming duties they must carry out.
+There are numerous link building techniques that vary in terms of time, commitment, and difficulty.
+Most SEO professionals will tell you that link building is one of the most difficult and time-intensive duties they must carry out.

-Link building, when done the right way, takes time.
-A whole lot of it.
-Many of your competitors put in limited time and effort to acquire quality links.
-And many others don’t pursue link building at all and try focusing on all of the other rankings factors in Google’s algorithm.
+Because this process is so demanding most of your competitors likely put in limited time and effort to acquire quality links.
+And many others don’t pursue link building at all and, instead, focus on all of the other rankings factors in Google’s algorithm.

 That means if you can learn and master the art of high-quality link building, you can position yourself ahead of your competition in the search results pages each and every time you try.

-After nearly 20 years, links are Google’s go-to ranking signal that determines the quality of a web page.
+After nearly 20 years, links remain Google’s go-to ranking signal that determines the quality of a web page.

 And while you want as many links as you can muster, it’s the quality of the links that matter.
 In fact, the Google Penguin algorithm update wiped out many high-ranking sites that depended on low-quality backlinks for their success in the SERPs.